hats-finance/hats-contracts/docs/roles.md

 - `arbitrator` the arbitrator role
 - `challengePeriod` the time during which a claim can be challenged by the arbitrator
 - `challengeTimeOutPeriod` the time after which a challenged claim is automatically dismissed
+- `challengeClaim` to challenge a claim for a bounty payout that was previously submitted by a vault's committee